Adversarial Robustness Verification and Attack Synthesis in Stochastic Systems: Adversarial Robustness in DTMCs

 \subsubsection{Structure-preserving selected transitions (SPST) threat model}

 The SPST threat model is a more restrictive version of the ST threat model.
 SPST adversaries may perturb transitions from a vulnerable set whose values in the original DTMC are non-zero.
 In other words, adversaries under this threat model may attack any transition in the vulnerable set, but may not add transitions to the DTMC.
+For example, an SPST attacker for the Grid World example from Sec. \ref{sec:intro} may increase the chance that an obstacle such as another robot is in specific spaces on the floor, decreasing the probability of moving into those spaces.
 For this threat model, we specify a set $\mathcal{T}\subseteq\state\times\state$ of vulnerable transitions, and define the perturbation set to be